Digital-SC: Digital Semantic Communication with Adaptive Network Split and Learned Non-Linear Quantization: System Model and Problem Formulation

 We consider a joint device-edge semantic communication system in the wireless network, and image classification as the target application, while the framework can be straightforwardly extended to other tasks.
 The device and the edge server have certain background knowledge for semantic information extraction, which is related to the application.
 They aim to complete inference tasks, such as image classification, in a cooperative manner.
 Due to limited computing power and memory, the device as the transmitter typically cannot perform all the computations required by the complex inference task.
 A light-weight semantic encoding network needs to be deployed to ensure that its complexity does not exceed the computing power of the device, while reducing the bandwidth requirement by efficiently extracting the semantic information at the same time.

-The proposed device-edge adaptive semantic communication system is shown in the Fig. \ref{fig:framework}, which is designed in two levels: \emph{semantic level} and \emph{transmission level}.
-The semantic level aims to guarantee that semantic information encoded by the resource-limited device is understood correctly by the semantic decoder at the edge.
-The transmission level aims to minimize the bandwidth cost for transmitting the semantic information.

-As shown in Fig. \ref{fig:framework}, the encoding network deployed at the transmitter extracts the semantic features from the input image $\mathbf{X}$ according to the knowledge base, and then converts them to bit sequences.
+The proposed device-edge adaptive semantic communication system is shown in Fig. \ref{fig:framework}, which has two encoder/decoder pairs to carry out the distillation of knowledge.
+The \emph{semantic level} encoder/decoder aims to guarantee that semantic information encoded by the resource-limited device is understood correctly by the semantic decoder at the edge.
+The \emph{transmission level} encoder/decoder aims to reduce the bandwidth cost for transmitting the semantic information.
+The encoding network deployed at the transmitter extracts the semantic features from the input image $\mathbf{X}$, and then converts them to bit sequences.
 The received semantic information needs to be understood at the receiver by the semantic decoding network.
-The policy network optimizes the configurations of the encoding and decoding networks in this system.
+To achieve successful recovery at the semantic level, the ``soft'' semantic information $\mathbf{z}_{\text{ideal}}$ that contains the ``soft'' semantic information, is used to minimize the received semantic error.
+The proposed TRB exploits structured pruning and non-linear quantization techniques to reduce the bandwidth cost at the transmission level.
+Furthermore, a \emph{policy network} is employed to optimize the configurations of the encoding and decoding networks in this system.
 The goal is to maximize the classification accuracy under the bandwidth limit and the computing capability constraint of the device.
-To achieve successful recovery at the semantic level, the ``soft'' semantic information $\mathbf{z}_{\text{ideal}}$ that contain the ``soft'' semantic information, is used to minimize the received error.
-To reduce the bandwidth cost at the transmission level, a TRB is proposed, which exploits structured pruning and non-linear quantization techniques.